Basma-Shaban/printf/README.md

 This means that it has one mandatory format argument, and an extra number of arguments that can be none, or many.

 **Format of the format string**

-The format string is a character string starting and ending with double quotes.
-The format string is composed of zero or more directives; ordinary characters (not %), and conversion specifications, each of which results in fetching zero or more subsequent arguments.
+The format string is a character string starting and ending with double quotes.The format string is composed of zero or more directives, ordinary characters (not %), and conversion specifications, each of which results in fetching zero or more subsequent arguments.

 Each conversion specification is introduced by the character **%** and ends with a **conversion specifier**.
 In between there may be (in this order):